-The curriculum consists of four, 3-credit courses (listed below) that can be taken over 1-4 years: (BPG - Bioinformatics and Proteomics/Genomics)
+The curriculum consists of four, 3-credit courses, for a total of 12 credits (listed below) that can be taken over 1-4 years: (BPG - Bioinformatics and Proteomics/Genomics).
+The following shows the one-year completion schedule.
+(BPG - Bioinformatics and Proteomics/Genomics)